7 Stages Of Human Evolution

 1. Dryopithecus (Dryopithecine)

-Believed to have lived during the middle–late Miocene period between 12.5 to 11.1 million years ago (mya).
+Believed to have lived during the middle-late Miocene period between 12.5 and 11.1 million years ago (mya).
 They prominently populated the boundaries of Europe.
 These ancient primates mostly resembled modern gibbons.
 Due to their more upright posture and the ability to move through trees.
-They are also regarded as ancestor or closely related to modern apes and humans.
+They are also regarded as ancestors or closely related to modern apes and humans.

 2. Ramapithecus (Syn: Sivapithecus)